1e100/3d/README.md

 This work is licensed under the terms of [Attribution-NonCommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-Their commercial use us prohibited.
+Their commercial use is prohibited.